raginidua/WDI_TEAM_PROJECT/README.md

 - now only 1 projects new and 1 invite state.
 - CurrentProjectService doesnt persist
 - how do we include the lead freelancer in a role?
+- onky show required number of fields in invite bit

 STILL TO DO:
 Front end authentication